Modular resurgent structures: Basics of resurgence and quantum modularity

-\begin{rmk} One of the fundamental characteristics of resurgent asymptotic series is the emergence of new series from the behavior of the analytic continuation of their Borel transform near a singularity.
-More precisely, in the case of a simple pole, the Stokes constant given by the residue captures the new information, namely, $S_\omega$ in Eq.~\eqref{eq: Stokes0}.
-When the singularity is a logarithmic branch point, a new germ of an analytic function resurges from the local behavior of the Borel transform, namely, $S_\omega \hat{\phi}_\omega$ in Eq.~\eqref{eq: Stokes-log}. \end{rmk}
+\begin{rmk} One of the fundamental characteristics of resurgent asymptotic series is the emergence of new series from the behavior of their analytically continued Borel transforms near the singularities.
+In particular, in the case of a simple pole, the Stokes constant, namely, the residue $S_\omega$ in Eq.~\eqref{eq: Stokes0}, contains all the resurgent information.
+When the singularity is, instead, a logarithmic branch point, a new germ of an analytic function, namely, the series $S_\omega \hat{\phi}_\omega$ in Eq.~\eqref{eq: Stokes-log}, emerges from the local behavior of the Borel transform. \end{rmk}